micha/resty/README.markdown

 Edit PUT/POST Data In Vi
 ------------------------

-With the `-V` options you can pipe data into `PUT` or `POST`, edit it in vi, save the data (using `:wq` in vi, as normal) and the resulting data is then PUT or POSTed.
+With the `-V` options you can pipe data into `PUT` or `POST`, edit it in your editor, save the data (using `:wq` in vi, as normal) and the resulting data is then PUT or POSTed.
 This is similar to the way `visudo` works, for example.

       GET /blogs/2 | PUT -V

 This fetches the data and lets you edit it, and then does a PUT on the resource.
+You can specify your preferred editor by setting the `EDITOR` environment variable.
+Defaults to `vi`.

 Errors and Output
 =================